Metaverse 2.0: Evolving from Virtual Worlds to Industry Giants

 Created by Pixar, Universal Scene Description (USD) is the pioneering open-source software designed to efficiently and reliably exchange 3D scenes made up of various assets, sources, and animations, all while enhancing collaborative workflows.

-Final Thought: Understanding Reality
+Final Thought: Reality Blends Digital and Physical

 Note.
 This article is based on the *BCS Sussex branch event: "Metaverse, Did You Think It Had Gone Away?"
 The presentation provides a mix of both old and new perspectives on the significance and ongoing evolution of the metaverse.